Azure-Samples/communication-services-authentication-hero-nodejs/docs/design-guides/Secured-Web-API-Design.md

 In order to gain access to protected resources, such as web APIs, the application needs to obtain an authentication code from the Microsoft identity platform `authorize` endpoint (`https://login.microsoftonline.com/common/oauth2/v2.0/authorize`), and redeems it for an access token using the Microsoft identity platform `token` endpoint (`https://login.microsoftonline.com/common/oauth2/v2.0/token`) and a refresh token using cross-site web requests.
 The access token expires every 24 hours, and the application must request another code using the refresh token.

 >The OAuth 2.0 authorization code grant can be used in apps that are installed on a device to gain access to protected resources, such as web APIs.
 Know more, please visit [Microsoft identity platform and OAuth 2.0 authorization code flow](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-auth-code-flow)

+:information_source: It is worth mentioning that the Authorization Code Grant Flow (ACG Flow) is implemented at **client side** which is excluded from this ACS Authentication Server Sample.
+Therefore, users need to either integrate the ACG flow into their client applications or manually generate the access token via the ACG flow following our [Run Authentication Server Sample](../contribution-guides/3. run-authentication-sample.md) guide.

 The steps that follow constitute the ACG flow and are explained with the help of the following diagram.